-9In accordance with Article 9(g) of the Commission Implemented Regulation EU No 680/2014
+11In accordance with Article 9(g) of the Commission Implemented Regulation EU No 680/2014 significant in quantitative terms and their inclusion in the tables may add little value to the overall analysis.

-10 In accordance with Article 394 (1) and (2) of the CRR.
+12 In accordance with Article 394 (1) and (2) of the CRR.